Wonder Pets!

+Premise

-Each episode follows a similar structure, with many hallmarks and repeated elements.
-As each episode begins, children are heard from off-screen, leaving school at the end of the day.
-They say goodbye to the classroom pets.
+The series centers on three pets living in a school.
+Each episode (two separate eleven-minute segments or a single twenty-two-minute episode) follows a similar structure, with many hallmarks and repeated elements.
+As each episode begins, children and a teacher are heard from off-screen, leaving school as they say goodbye to the classroom pets.
 The classroom is always decorated with student artwork and other items related to a given episode's particular storyline, featured animal, or geographic location.
 Once the classroom is empty, a pencil holder rattles to create the ringing of a phone.

 One by one, the classroom pets notice the ringing phone.
-As the phone rings, they put on their accessories (a hat for Linny, shoes and a sailor's cap for Tuck, and aviator goggles for Ming-Ming) and make their way towards the phone while singing their opening verses.
+As the phone rings, they put on their accessories (consisting of an orange cap for Linny, shoes and a sailor hat for Tuck, and an aviator helmet for Ming-Ming) and make their way towards the phone while singing their opening verses.
 The Wonder Pets answer the phone and find that an animal is in trouble somewhere.
-Linny, the Guinea Pig, explains the situation to the other two: Tuck Turtle and Ming-Ming Duckling.
-They all jump into a box filled with fabric scraps and jump back out wearing different outfits, often alluding to the area of the world they will be visiting.
-They make a quick joke and jump back into the box, emerging again in superhero capes.
+Linny, the Guinea Pig, explains the situation to the other two: Turtle Tuck and Ming-Ming Duckling.
+They all jump into a box filled with fabric scraps and jump back out wearing different outfits, often referencing the area of the world they will be visiting.
+They make a quick joke and jump back into the box, before reemerging wearing superhero capes.